 When it comes to languages, Canada is a multicultural country and one of the most linguistically diverse in the world.
 It is primarily a French and English-speaking country though you can quickly get around in English.
 The cost of studying and living in Canada is more affordable than studying abroad in the U.S. or the U.K.

-Fees will depend on your program selection, but the average cost is around USD $15,000 per year.
-There are many affordable universities in Canada, and I highly recommend that you check out affordable universities in Canada for International Students.
-Furthermore, you only need a monthly income of USD $470 ~ $630 for food, accommodation, and other expenses.
+Fees will depend on your program selection, but the average cost is around USD 15,000 per year.
+There are many affordable universities in Canada and cities like Toronto, Quebec, Calgary, Ottawa, and Manitoba offer numerous low-cost institutions.
+Furthermore, you only need a monthly income of USD 470 ~ $630 for food, accommodation, and other expenses.

 Read Also: How to Study in Canada for Free